MentalMasochist/infoviz_project/README.md

 Notes
 =====

+- remember that frequency count needs to be normalized over all publications that year (the latter you can probably preprocess)

 ToDo
 ----

+- [ ] data preprocessing
+	- [ ] convert all dt_created into month and years
+		- currently has day, but we will never show this
+		- show we include a field that is month, year, and just year
+			- you dont have to dont much after the query after this
+	- [ ] convert unique id into integer (the string part tells you nothing)
+	- replace '\n' with spaces
 - [ ] Convert csv data in db -- SH
 - [ ] move files into gitignored directory in website
 - [ ] build website skeleton